Tranexamic Acid

 • Lysteda (利血安)

 Different countries or regions may have other brand names.
-Always verify the correct name on the medication label before use.
+Confirm the correct name on the medication label before use.

 Drug Classification

-Tranexamic acid is classified as an antifibrinolytic agent, a type of hemostatic medication.
-These drugs mainly act on the later stages of the blood coagulation process, differing from anticoagulants or antiplatelet agents.
+Tranexamic acid is classified as an antifibrinolytic agent, a type of hemostatic drug.
+It primarily acts on the later stages of the blood coagulation process, differing from anticoagulants or antiplatelet agents in mechanism.

 Indications